 All band parents are members of the Richardson Area Band Club, Inc. Participation is optional and no dues are required.
-Meetings and functions are announced in the Band Club newsletter mailed or sent electronically as needed.
+Meetings and functions are sent electronically as needed.
 Attendance at all performances and events is encouraged.

 Calendar of Events

 • Each secondary music program is responsible for developing an annual calendar of activities that includes major events and activities.
 The calendar should be made available to students and parents no later than the start of each semester.
 Revisions will be communicated in a timely fashion.